ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats/README.md

 ## 2) Pixi dev

-First, you have to install pixi in your local machine.
+First, you have to install pixi into your local machine.
 To do it, please follow the developers guide found at https://pixi.sh/latest/.

-Second, download this repository into your local machine.
+Second, download this repository.
 Do not modify anything inside the folder.

 Open your terminal (macOS or Linux) or your command prompt (windows) and set the working to the downloaded repository.